 De Los Reyes is also the founder and curator of Read A Little Poetry, a digital commonplace book for works found, read, and loved through the years, intended to hold poets to the light alongside experiences of being human.
 Since its inception in 2005, the site has been praised, quoted in, referenced, and linked to in numerous publications and media, such as The Guardian and BuzzFeed.
 A true passion project spanning almost two decades, it has grown into a thriving community of thousands of poetry lovers, readers, writers, and educators around the world.

 She is the designer of Nowruz Journal, a finalist for the 2022 CLMP Firecracker Award in Magazines/Best Debut, a poetry reader for Split Lip Magazine, and a mentor/community teaching assistant for Modern and Contemporary American Poetry (ModPo), a highly successful massive open online course by the University of Pennsylvania for the past decade.

 She lives and writes in Manila, Philippines.

-She started Possibilities in 2008 when she was just 22 years old.
+De Los Reyes started Possibilities in 2008 when she was just 22 years old.
 Named after an Emily Dickinson poem, the multidisciplinary studio offers a range of creative services intended to make an impact, such as brand identity, copywriting, print and web design, and digital marketing strategies.
 Having over 15 years of experience working with local and foreign companies, she is currently collaborating with artists and entrepreneurs.
 She has also embarked on a journey to become a stationer and opened And Other Loves in 2021.